-Since the beginning of May 2017, employees of LPP in Gdańsk can use free business bicycles on supporting our collected for children's homes in Gdańsk and Kraków
+Since the beginning of May 2017, employees of LPP in Gdańsk can use free business bicycles

 LPP WINS THE EUROPEAN CYCLING CHALLENGE

 - LPP employees travelled over 55,000 km, with the most being for the team from Gdańsk - the top bicycling city in Europe in the 2017 European Cycling Challenge. - Up to 20% of LPP employees participated in the event. - LPP also became the best company in a cycling competition in Kraków. - Mariusz Kowal, an LPP photographer, won the individual ranking.